sahilsk/Gitlab-YAAC/README.md

 ```

+## Documentation: find it on [wiki](https://github.com/sahilsk/Gitlab-YAAC/wiki)

 API
 -------------

 ### GitLab API

-####  NOTE:  Not all resources are implemented yet.
+>  Not all resources are implemented yet.
 Only highlighted ones are currently implemented.

+Currently implemented resources are:

+- Users

 #### Resources